Heat Pump with Radiant Floor vs Radiators: Which Performs Best

 Typical costs (USD)

-- New radiant floor: roughly $8–$15 per square foot installed (plus flooring work).
+• New radiant floor: roughly $8–$15 per square foot installed, plus the flooring work on top.

-- Keeping existing radiators + high-temp heat pump: the cheapest retrofit, since you avoid tearing up floors.
+• Keeping existing radiators + high-temp heat pump: the cheapest retrofit, since nobody has to open the floors.

-- Switching to fan coils / low-temp radiators: adds a few thousand dollars but improves efficiency.
+• Switching to fan coils / low-temp radiators: a few thousand dollars more, bought back in efficiency over the years.

 Comfort notes